mjj29/apama-maxsize-codec/README.md

         libraryName: connectivity-maxsize-codec
 		  class: MaxSizeCodec

-You can now use the batching codec in a chain definition:
+You can now use the max size codec in a chain definition:

-    batchingChain:
+    maxSizeChain:
 	    - apama.eventMap
        - mapperCodec:
 		    # ... mapping configuration